cmse822/project-1-team-3/Project1.md

 ### 1.5 Solution

-Here we can see the matrix-matrix performance plotted with the theoretical peak performance of the Dell XPS 15.
+Here we can see the matrix-matrix performance plotted with the theoretical peak performance of System 76 Wild-dog Pro.

 <!-- ![fig1](./figures/Performance_With_Theoretical.png) -->
 ![fig1](./figures/Performance_With_Theoretical_system76.png)

-I also have plotted the image without the theoretical performance so that we are able to make out the features of the graph.
+We are also plotting the image without the theoretical performance to make out the features of the graph, if any.

 <!-- ![](./figures/Performance_Without_Theoretical.png) -->
 ![](./figures/Performance_Without_Theoretical_system76.png)